MEF-GIT/MEF-LSO-Presto-SDK/published/tutorial/README.md

 % ./tutorial.sh init
 ```

-If you prefer to use postman, the collection with all the tutorial steps can be found in ../examples directory ``MEF-LSO-Presto-SDK-ODL.postman_collection``
+If you prefer to use postman, the collection with all the tutorial steps can be found in
+the ../examples directory ``MEF-LSO-Presto-SDK-ODL.postman_collection``

 ## Step 1 - Get Available Topology